Getdeck/Getdeck.github.io/docs/index.md

 ---
 title: Getdeck Introduction
 sidebar_position: 1
+description: Getdeck is an application to create reproducible Kubernetes development infrastructure
 ---
 **Getdeck** is an application to create reproducible Kubernetes development infrastructure.
 Its main focus is on simplicity and convenient for the [99% software developers](https://future.com/software-development-building-for-99-developers/).